justinmerrell/django-DevOps/README.md

 ### Configuration Files

 Under your project folder create a ```config_files``` and ```service_files``` folder to place files to be deployed.

+A config file with the same name as the project will be treated as the NGINX config file and copied to aite-available.

 ## Manage Commands